eliasbuchwald/-reddit/API:-login.md

 | `passwd`  | `hunter2`        | The plain-text password for the account. |
 | `api_type`| `json`           | Must be `json` for the style of auth used in this documentation. |

+Login now supports SSL, use a POST to: `https://ssl.redddit.com/api/login/USERNAME`

 ## POST Example

 ```